Diimide: Applications to organic synthesis

 Diimide is occasionally useful as a reagent in organic synthesis.
 It hydrogenates alkenes and alkynes with selective delivery of hydrogen from one face of the substrate resulting in the same stereoselectivity as metal-catalysed syn addition of H2.
 The only coproduct released is nitrogen gas.
 Although the method is cumbersome, the use of diimide avoids the need for high pressures or hydrogen gas and metal catalysts, which can be expensive.
 The hydrogenation mechanism involves a six-membered C2H2N2 transition state:

 Selectivity

 Diimide is advantageous because it selectively reduces alkenes and alkynes and is unreactive toward many functional groups that would interfere with normal catalytic hydrogenation.
 Thus, peroxides, alkyl halides, and thiols are tolerated by diimide, but these same groups would typically be degraded by metal catalysts.
 The reagent preferentially reduces alkynes and unhindered or strained alkenes to the corresponding alkenes and alkanes.

 Related

 The dicationic form, H\sN+≡N+\sH (diazynediium, diprotonated dinitrogen), is calculated to have the strongest known chemical bond.
 This ion can be thought of as a doubly protonated nitrogen molecule.
 The relative bond strength order (RBSO) is 3.38.
 F\sN+≡N+\sH (fluorodiazynediium ion) and F\sN+≡N+\sF (difluorodiazynediium ion) have slightly lower strength bonds.

-In the presence of strong bases, diimide deprotonates to form the pernitride anion, N-=N-.
+In the presence of strong bases, diimide deprotonates to form the diazenide anion, N-=N-.